 It’s safest to deal through an estate agent, as private rentals can often be a minefield for anyone not fluent in Greek.
 Either way, it’ll help to bring a translator along just to ensure there are no snags.

 Rent increases must be stated in the contract, so be sure to read the fine print.
-Similarly, you can only be evicted for not paying rent, so renters generally have more rights in Greece than countries like the UK or USA.
+Similarly, you can only be evicted for not paying rent, so renters generally have more rights in Greece than in countries like the UK or the USA.

 Buying a property in Greece